 3 factors determine the total expense: Raw Film Stock, Processing, and Scanning.

 Each category has options that will affect costs.

-On average, a 400ft roll of 16mm color negative film processed and scanned at 4k resolution should cost about $450 in total.
+On average, a 400ft roll of 16mm color negative film processed and scanned at 4k resolution costs about $450 in total.

 how much film do I need?

-At minimum, I recommend a shooting ratio of no lower than 3:1.
-Multiply your script pages by your shooting ratio to get the total runtime which you can use to determine how many rolls of film you need to cover it.
+At minimum, I recommend a shooting ratio of no less than 3:1.
+Multiply your script pages by your desired shooting ratio to get the total running time, which you can use to estimate how many rolls of film you need.

 Where Do I Purchase Film?

 Kodak is the primary manufacturer of all motion picture film stocks today.
 They have locations to choose from for pickup, as well as online order forms to have film shipped to you.